Sports

 How much is our school’s PE and sport premium and how many pupils receive it.

 Our school receives PE and sport premium funding based on the number of pupils in years 1 to 6 that were in school in January 2024 school census.
-We receive £16,190 for 19 eligible pupils.
-The allocation in year 2023-2024 was £16,260
+In 2024-2025, we received £16190 for eligible learners in years 1-6.

 Install a sunken trampoline in the sports hall.
 This will enable rebound therapy and trampolining (often crucial to learners’ physical development) to take place whenever appropriate throughout the day for eligible learners.
 Currently, use of a large trampoline causes issues with being erected and collapsed and will mean the sunken trampoline can simply be opened up and used to aid sensory regulation and physical development.